huoshengyu/Morpheus/morpheus_hera/README.md

 Outside the Docker container, enter:
 `xhost +`
 then try again.
+This command permits programs in the Docker container to access the display.

-If the issue persists, check that the DISPLAY environment variable is set correctly.
+If the issue persists, check that the DISPLAY environment variable is set correctly inside the Docker container.
 Outside the Docker container, enter "w" to list active displays.
-Inside the Docker container, enter:
+Inside the Docker container, enter:  #TODO Check these commands
 `export DISPLAY=<display>`
-where <display> is the first listed display, usually `:0` or `:1`.
+where `<display>` is the first listed display, usually `:0` or `:1`.